US Supreme Court ruling in union dues impacts case in Oregon

 Besides SEIU Local 503, also named as defendants in Nearman’s lawsuit were the heads of the state fish and wildlife department and the department of administrative services.
 Spokesmen of those agencies didn’t immediately respond to requests for comment.

-In its 5-4 ruling in the Janus case, the Supreme Court’s conservative majority scrapped a 41-year-old decision that had allowed states to require public employees to pay some fees to unions that represent them, even if the workers choose not to join.
+In its 5-4 ruling, the Supreme Court’s conservative majority scrapped a 41-year-old decision that had allowed states to require public employees to pay some fees to unions that represent them, even if the workers choose not to join.

 The decision freed non-union members in nearly two dozen states from any financial ties to unions.
 It could also encourage members to stop paying dues for services the court said they can get for free.